Partners in Policymaking

 People with developmental disabilities and parents of children with developmental disabilities are the primary target groups of the Partners in Policymaking program.
 Representation from varying ethnic and cultural backgrounds, different geographic regions of the state, and various developmental disabilities are sought.
 Persons who are not actively involved in existing advocacy efforts are ideal candidates.

-Partners in Policymaking is funded in part by grants from the South Dakota Council on Developmental Disabilities, Children's Care Hospital & School, USD Center for Disabilities and SD Parent Connection
+Partners in Policymaking is funded in part by grants from the South Dakota Council on Developmental Disabilities, USD Center for Disabilities, Lifescape, and SD Parent Connection

 A typical Partners class consists of 23-26 participants who are selected through an application/selection process.
 Partners attend six two-day training sessions from November through April, typically on Friday and Saturday.
 At each session, experts in disability and advocacy fields present information and interact with participants.
 Partners have the opportunity to work on communication skills, assertiveness, decision-making skills, legislative testimonial presentation skills and group activities.
 Partners must complete homework assignments every month.
 Attendance at all sessions is mandatory and all participants must sign a letter of agreement to those requirements.